prubach/lsscb/docs/first_steps.md

 - <code>/home/users/your_username</code>
 - <code>/workspace</code>
 !!!
 Warning
-    **These folders are shared between all nodes of the CHEMBIO cluster as well as the jumphost-59.**
+    **These folders are shared between all nodes of the LSSCB cluster as well as the jumphost-59.**

 [//]: # (    &#40;please follow the [guidelines]&#40;faq.md#what-are-the-guidelines-for-homenfs-distributed-filesystem-use&#41;&#41;.)

 ### **Transferring files**
-The recommended options to send or fetch files from CHEMBIO cluster are either <code>scp</code> or <code>rsync</code>.
+The recommended options to send or fetch files from LSSCB cluster are either <code>scp</code> or <code>rsync</code>.

 ### **Next steps**
 Once the basics are set up you should be able to start running calculations.
 Follow the next chapter for more details.